 Aluminium Busbar current carrying capacity:

-In very rare application, the iron busbar used.
+In very rare applications, the iron busbar used.
 Generally, these busbar used in trolleys, tractions, unloader etc. the I2R loss of the iron busbar is high as the resistance of the iron high.
-Iron bus bar is cheap as compare with aluminium and copper.
+Iron bus bar is cheap as compared with aluminum and copper.
 These bus bars will get corrode easily.
 These are not suitable for high moisture are.
-Consider same bus bar..
+Consider the same bus bar..

 Galvanized steel busbar: